shivamsaigupta/tagmate/README.md

 >   - Contributors Welcome!

 # Update
 This project is no longer being supported by us.
-The core contributors of this project have gone on to pursue other opportunities.
+We have opened up the source code for anyone who wants to make their own Tagmate-like app.